-Students will be recommended for licensure in their chosen fields to the Tennessee State Department of Education after being admitted to the Teacher Education Program, completing required courses, passing required Praxis II exams, and completing a semester of student teaching.
+Students will be recommended for licensure in their chosen fields to the Tennessee State Department of Education after being admitted to the Teacher Education Program, completing required courses, passing required content area exams, and completing a semester of student teaching.
 All students are required to complete practicum and student teaching experiences.
 Before any practicum experiences will be assigned, students will be required to clear a background record check and provide proof of liability insurance.
+Field placements will not be at a distance greater than 50 miles from our main campus in Jefferson City.